 IASA is not subject to Income Tax.
 The office is liable for Payroll Tax, Fringe Benefits Tax (FBT), Goods and Services Tax (GST) and Emergency Services Levy (ESL).
 Income, expense and assets are recognised net of the amount of GST.
-GST collections and payments are carried out by the Department of State Development on behalf of the office.
+GST collections and payments are carried out by the Department for Innovation and Skills (formerly the Department of State Development) on behalf of the office.